Family Day Trips from Paris: Versailles, Giverny, and Disneyland in a Day

 Strategy

 Catch the 8:30am train from Saint-Lazare.
 Be at Monet's gardens at 10am when they open and the gardens are quietest.
-Spend 90 minutes wandering, then walk into Giverny village for lunch - galettes and crepes everywhere - and the Impressionist Museum's interactive kids zone in the afternoon.
+Spend 90 minutes wandering, then walk into Giverny village for lunch.
+Galettes and crepes everywhere.
+The Impressionist Museum's interactive kids zone in the afternoon.
 Train back by 4pm.

 Pack a small travel sketchbook or activity journal.
 Many kids spontaneously want to draw the gardens once they see them.
-We have done this trip three times and every single time at least one of our kids ended up sitting on a bench with crayons.
+I've done this trip three times with Lila and every single time she ended up sitting on a bench with crayons.
+She still has all three sketchbooks on her shelf.

 Disneyland Paris - The Day Trip Everyone Has Opinions About